JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 ![alt text](/blog_img/apps/reflex/reflex-stocks.png)

-And it has such a huge potential to become by go to.
+And it has such a huge potential to become my go to.

 * https://reflex.dev/blog/2024-10-8-self-hosting-reflex-with-docker/